uscore2/uscore2.github.io/_partners/amadora.md

 ---
+partners: partners
 title: Amadora city - Portugal
 layout: partners
+description: >-
-description: The major disaster risks were flash floods (urban area),urban fires, industrial fires, landslides, storms (fallen trees, damaged buildings infrastructure) and road accidents.
+  The major disaster risks were flash floods (urban area),urban fires, industrial fires, landslides, storms (fallen trees, damaged buildings infrastructure) and road accidents.
 Amadora municipality has some vulnerability a highly urbanized territory and population insufficiently aware and/or sensitized about the risks and hazards.
-image: "/images/amandora.png"
+image: /images/amandora.png
+quote: >-
-quote: The risks are a biophysical fragility of the territory.
+  The risks are a biophysical fragility of the territory.
 Their impact on the infrastructures and population involve a strong strategy.
 Preparedness, mitigation, prevention are the key of success.
 Our task is promote a campaign with maximum possible number of agents from the local,scientific and academic communities, demonstrating the relevance of risk reduction and of the amount of natural disasters that afflict the territory.
 quote_author: Carla Tavares
 quote_author_title: Mayor
 map:
   latitude: 38.7417991
   longitude: -9.2224606
-  address: " Amadora, Portugal"
+  address: ' Amadora, Portugal'
   zoom: 10
+published: true
+show_map_on_detail_page: true
 ---

-{% include map_div.html%}

 {% if page.quote %}
 <section class="testimonial">